cristhianu/azure-docs/articles/app-service/app-service-web-configure-tls-mutual-auth.md

 [!INCLUDE [app-service-web-to-api-and-mobile](../../includes/app-service-web-to-api-and-mobile.md)]

 ## Configure Web App for Client Certificate Authentication
 To setup your web app to require client certificates you need to add the clientCertEnabled site setting for your web app and set it to true.
-This setting is not currently available through the management experience in the Portal, and the REST API will need to be used to accomplish this.
+This setting is available through the management experience in the Portal, by going to SSL Settings and under Client Certificates setting "Incoming client certificates" to On.
+Another option to accomplish this is to use the REST API.

 You can use the [ARMClient tool](https://github.com/projectkudu/ARMClient) to make it easy to craft the REST API call.
 After you log in with the tool you will need to issue the following command: